armanjindal/garden/content/digital-garden/essays/The Loss of Shared Time-Space.md

- &  our need for synchronization & this idea I have about creating maps to help
+ &  our need for synchronization & this idea I have about creating maps to that help us synchronize
 ---

 "...*and that's why I LOVE to travel solo*"

-It's not uncommon to hear that loud person at a hostel t the end of painfully long travel story inflicted on to a group politely disinterested backpackers — Ears perk at the an opportunity to shut up this person and conversational jumping off point for to tell their own story.
+It's not uncommon to hear that loud person at a hostel at the end of painfully long travel story inflicted on to a group politely disinterested backpackers — Ears perk at the an opportunity to shut up this person and conversational jumping off point for to tell their own story.
 The cycle repeats.

-I quickly strike up conversation with the person to my right, before I transform from a bemused onlooker to
+I quickly strike up conversation with the person to my right, before I transform from a bemused onlooker to guilty.

 Right now, I am *solo* travelling.
 Vagabonding through Europe for two month with "euro-rail" in the tradition of the i-just-blew-through-all-my-summer-savings-backpacking.
 It's a misgnomer though.